aleclivinghouse/node-test-practice/README.md

 - Create a model named `Todo` for the `todos` collection and pass in the schema
 - Finally, export the new model.

-- The test results will help guide the way

-You have successfully completed the task when all the unit tests pass and the client application works without any errors.
+You have completed the task when all the unit tests pass and the client application works without any errors.